-Once you have decided on a funeral home, the funeral home will call the church office to arrange for a date and time for the Funeral Mass celebration.
-They will also call the church office to arrange a graveside service or a prayer service.
-This date and time must be established prior to any other arrangements with the church to ensure that a priest or deacon is available for the Mass or service.
-You will then be contacted by the Consolation Ministry representative to meet for a consultation to make the necessary preparations for the celebration of the Funeral Mass.
+Once you have selected a funeral home, the funeral home will call the church office to arrange for a date and time for the Funeral Mass, Memorial Mass, Funeral Home Service, or Graveside Service.
+This date and time must be established prior to any other arrangements with the church to ensure that a priest or deacon is available.
+You will then be contacted by the Consolation Ministry representative to meet for a consultation to make the necessary preparations for the celebration of the Funeral Mass or Memorial Mass.

 Contact: Parish Office 772-567-5129

-Summary: Fulfill a diocesan requirement concerning the accounting and financial reporting of St. Helen Parish.
+Summary: Fulfill a canon law requirement to assure accurate and timely accounting and financial reporting of St. Helen Parish.